 Gathercole and Alloway (2008) linked working memory issues in ADHD to learning problems.
 Learners with ADHD struggle with tasks needing much working memory (Gathercole & Alloway, 2008).
 This happens even if learners understand the subject matter fully.

-Sweller (1988) showed multi-step maths and complex writing overload learners.
-Reduce task memory demands instead of expecting learners to boost capacity.
+Sweller (1988) showed that multi-step maths and complex writing can overload learners.
+Reduce the memory demands of the task instead of expecting learners to increase their capacity.
 Research by Kirschner, Sweller, and Clark (2006) supports this strategy.

-Hattie's (2009) research, reviewing over 800 meta-analyses, shows teaching strategies impacting learner outcomes.
-His work identifies approaches with strong effects on learner progress.
+Hattie's (2009) research reviewed over 800 meta-analyses.
+It shows which teaching strategies affect learner outcomes.
+His work identifies approaches that have strong effects on learner progress.

 ADHD Adjustments Checklist Tool